SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/05-Stash.md

 $ cd ~/osg-stash-namd
 ~~~

-[NAMD](http://www.ks.uiuc.edu/Research/namd/) is a widely used molecular dynamics simulation program.
-It lets users specify a
-molecule in some initial state and then observe its time evolution subject to forces.
-Essentially, it lets you go from
-a specifed molecular [structure](http://en.wikipedia.org/wiki/Superoxide_dismutase#mediaviewer/File:Superoxide_dismutase_2_PDB_1VAR.png) to [simulation of its beavior](https://www.youtube.com/watch?v=mk3cLd9PUPA&list=PL418E1C62DD9FC8BA&index=1) in a particular environment.
+*Aside*: [NAMD](http://www.ks.uiuc.edu/Research/namd/) is a widely used molecular dynamics simulation program.
+It lets users specify a molecule in some initial state and then observe its time evolution subject to forces.
+Essentially, it lets you go from a specifed molecular [structure](http://en.wikipedia.org/wiki/Superoxide_dismutase#mediaviewer/File:Superoxide_dismutase_2_PDB_1VAR.png) to a [simulation](https://www.youtube.com/watch?v=mk3cLd9PUPA&list=PL418E1C62DD9FC8BA&index=1) of its behavior in a particular environment.
+It has been used to study polio eradication, similations of graphene, and studies of biofuels.

 You should see the following files in the directory: